planetlabs/planet-client-python/README.md

 The [--user](https://pip.pypa.io/en/stable/user_guide/#user-installs)
 flag is highly recommended for those new to pip.

-The Planet Python Client requires Python 3.7+.
+The Planet SDK for Python requires Python 3.7+.

 ## Authentication